kylekao/kylekao.github.io/_pages/cv.md

     * Analyzed qualitative customer interviews to extract key insights regarding current practices and pain points, producing recommendations for targeted strategies

 - 2023: Student Digital Marketing Consultant
-  * BOYS & GIRLS CLUBS OF NORTH SAN MATEO	- San Mateo County, California, United States
+  * BOYS & GIRLS CLUBS OF NORTH SAN MATEO	- San Mateo County ,CA
     * Engaged in a consulting project as part of a digital marketing course, providing data-driven strategy recommendations for promoting volunteer signups that resulted in doubling the size of the team
     * Analyzed ad campaign data from 12,000 impressions through A/B testing, generating actionable insights to increase engagement on Facebook
     * Led a comprehensive website audit, analyzing navigational menus, multimedia content, and message tailoring to provide recommendations for streamlining user experience